nlp-unibo/multimodal-am-fallacy/README.md

 ## Usage

 1. Dataset Generation:
-   - To generate the MM-USED-fallacy dataset starting from MM-USED and USED-fallacy, follow the instructions provided in the `data-creation/` directory.
+   - To generate the MM-USED-fallacy dataset starting from MM-USED and USED-fallacy, follow the following steps.
 The code and resources necessary for the dataset generation are included.
+Please, note that the file containing all the annotations for the MM-USED-fallacy dataset is already included in the `local_database/MM-DatasetFallacies/full` directory under the name `dataset.csv`.
+     - Download the recordings of the debates using the information provided in the `experiments/resources/download/download_links.csv` file.
+The recordings should saved under `resources/debates_audio_recordings`.
+Please, use whatever tool you prefer to obtain the recordings.
+     - Run the `run_clips_generation.sh` script in the `runnables` directory.
+The script will generate the MM-USED-fallacy dataset clips and store them under a new folder `local_database/MM-DatasetFallacies/audio_clips`.

 2. Experiments:
-   - To download the audio recordings for the political debates and create the audio clips corresponding to the dialogues, snippets, and components, run the `run_clips_generation.sh` script in the `experiments/runnables` directory.
-The script will first download the audio recordings in the `local_database/MM-DatasetFallacies/audio_clips` directory and then create the audio clips in the `experiments/resources/debates_audio_recordings` directory.
+   - To download the audio recordings for the political debates and create the audio clips corresponding to the dialogues, snippets, and components, run the `run_clips_generation.sh` script in the `runnables` directory.
+The script will first download the audio recordings in the `local_database/MM-DatasetFallacies/audio_clips` directory and then create the audio clips in the `resources/debates_audio_recordings` directory.
    - To run the experiments in the paper and perform leave-one-debate-out cross-validation:
-     - Open the script `experiments/runnables/leave_one_out.py` and set:
+     - Open the script `runnables/leave_one_out.py` and set:
        - **_text_model_**: can have values _bert_, _roberta_, _sbert_
        - **_audio model_**: can have values _wav2vec_, _clap_
        - **_config_**: can have values _text_only_, _audio_only_, _text_audio_
-     - Run the `run_leave_one_out.sh` script in the `experiments/runnables` directory.
-The script will run the experiments for each debate and store the results in the `experiments/results` directory.
+     - Run the `run_leave_one_out.sh` script in the `runnables` directory.
+The script will run the experiments for each debate and store the results in the `results` directory.

 Please refer to the specific directories for further details on their contents and usage.